thevindu-w/clip_share_client/README.md

   apps (ex: when sharing a link from the web browser) without requiring to tap the _Send_ button.
 - **Auto send files:** When this setting is enabled, ClipShare will automatically send the files shared with it (ex: sharing documents or photos from the file manager or gallery) without requiring to tap the _Send File_ button.
+- **Auto send to:** This is the list of trusted servers to auto-send.
+Add the IP address of each server using the `+` button.
+Setting the address to `*` will allow auto-sending to any server.
+Tap on the address to edit it, and tap on the `X` button to remove the entry from the list.

 #### Close app if idle